Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Prior Work

 \subsection{Prior work on estimation of Markov processes}

-Estimation for Markov processes has been extensively studied and falls into three major categories (i) consistency of estimators~\eg~\cite{R83,BW99,CT06,G06,MW07}, (ii) guarantees on estimates that hold eventually almost surely~\eg~\cite{C02,CS00}, and (iii) guarantees that hold for all sample sizes but which depend on the model parameters~\eg~\cite{GMS08,GL11,CT10,GF08}.
+Estimation for Markov processes has been extensively studied and falls into three major categories (i) consistency of estimators~\eg~\cite{R83,BW99,CT06,G06,MW07}, (ii) guarantees on estimates that hold eventually almost surely~\eg~\cite{C02,CS00}, and (iii) guarantees that hold for all sample sizes but which depend on both transition and stationary probabilities~\eg~\cite{GMS08,GL11,CT10,GF08}.
+The list above is not exhaustive, rather it focuses on the work closest to the approaches we take.

 As mentioned earlier, performance of any estimator cannot not be bounded uniformly over all Markov models, something reflected in the line (iii) of research and in our work.
-The crucial distinction is that we can gauge from the observed sample \emph{if} our estimator is doing well, something that does not hold in (iii).
-The list is not exhaustive, rather work closest to the approaches we take.
+While unavoidable, it poses a problem since the deviation bounds now depend on the unknown model.
+How then do we say if our estimate is doing well?
+Our thrust in this paper focuses on exactly this question---it is not just about consistency, rather that we want to gauge from the observed sample \emph{if} our estimator is doing well relative to the unknown probability law in force.

 In \cite{MW07} a survey on consistent estimators for conditional probabilities of Markov processes is provided.
 For instance, given a realization of a Markov process, they provide a sequence of estimators for transition probabilities along some of time steps which converges almost surely to the true values.